a hand coming through a laptop with a vial of testosterone

 After the lab tests your levels for multiple hormones, including your total and free testosterone levels, they’ll contact you with the results of your blood test.

-From there, you’ll schedule an online video consultation with a board-certified physician.
+From there, you’ll schedule a telehealth consultation with a board-certified physician.

 These doctors, licensed in your home state, specialize in the fields of hormone optimization, endocrinology, urology, and internal medicine.